30.000 ways to reach 55% decarbonization of the European electricity sector: Scenarios with equal realized emissions

 \section{Scenarios with equal realized emissions}

 In this work, a decision was made to compare scenarios (see Table \ref{tab:scenarios}) that assign CO$_2$ targets summing up to the same total CO$_2$ budget.
 The CO$_2$ targets are not always fully utilised as some countries find it economically favorable to reduce emissions despite being assigned allowable emissions.
 The result is that the scenarios compared have different global emission reductions although having the same CO$_2$ budget as seen in Figure \ref{fig:co2red_cost}.
 The shares of unused CO$_2$ emissions is seen in Figure \ref{fig:unused_co2}.
 Alternatively, one could design the scenarios to have equal realized global emissions.
 By adjusting the CO$_2$ budget for the individual scenarios, realized emissions corresponding to a 55\% emission reduction can be achieved.
 Figure \ref{fig:all55_scenarios} b) shows the relationship between assigned emissions and realized emissions for all configuration strategies listed in Table \ref{tab:scenarios}.
 The figure clearly shows configuration strategies other than Efficiency having lower realized than assigned emissions.
-Figure \ref{fig:all55_scenarios} a) shows the cost increase associated with the unused CO$_2$ emissions.
-A cost increase for the configuration strategies is seen even when the realized emissions correspond to a 55\% CO$_2$ reduction for all strategies.

 In this section the result found by selecting scenarios with realized emissions corresponding to a 55\% CO$_2$ reduction is shown.
 Figure \ref{fig:all55_boxplots} shows figures corresponding to Figure \ref{fig:co2_mwh_box} and \ref{fig:prices}, but the configuration strategies shown all have realized emissions corresponding to a 55\% CO$_2$ reduction.
 Thus the configurations shown here all have higher realized emissions then the configurations used in Figure \ref{fig:co2_mwh_box} and \ref{fig:prices}.
 The configurations studied in this section with realized emissions corresponding to a 55\% CO$_2$ reduction will be referred to as the "55\% realized" configurations, whereas the original scenarios with equal CO$_2$ budgets will be referred to as the "55\% CO$_2$ budget" configurations.